telehash/TMesh/TMesh.md

 When two motes are not in sync they both transmit and receive a `PING` knock.
 This knock's frame bytes always begin with the current 8-byte nonce value that was used to generate the ciphertext of the remaining 56 bytes of the frame and determine the sender's timing of the knock within the current window.

-Once deciphered, the first 32 bytes are the sending mote's hashname and the remaining 24 bytes are filled in with random values.
+Once deciphered the first 8 bytes are the next nonce the sender will be listening for, followed by the 32 bytes of the sending mote's hashname.
+All remaining bytes are filled in with random values.

 ### PING Synchronization

-The sender should only transmit a `PING` with a nonce that it knows the next window has the opposite parity of so that a recipient can immediately respond if that `PING` is detected.
+The sender should only transmit a `PING` that includes a next nonce with the opposite parity so that a recipient can immediately respond in that upcoming window sequence if that `PING` is detected.

-Once any mote has detected and validated any incoming `PING` from a mote it is attempting to synchronize with, it simply uses the incoming given nonce and transmits a `PING` with the next nonce in the next window.
+Once any mote has detected and validated any incoming `PING` from a mote it is attempting to synchronize with, it simply uses the incoming nonce and waits for the next nonce to transmits a `PING` in the next window.

 The original sender can then detect the response `PING` that has the correct matching nonce, validate the hashname, and become synchronized.